njamesgeorge1223/Weather-Visualization-for-Vacations-from-APIs/WeatherPy/README.TECHNICAL.md

 If the computer has Anaconda, Jupyter Notebook, and a recent version of Python, the IPython notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, requests_html, and scipy.

-In addition to those modules, the IPython notebook needs the following to execute: citipy, hvplot, panel, geoviews, and geopy.
+In addition to those modules, the IPython notebook needs the following to execute: citipy, holoviews, hvplot, panel, geoviews, and geopy.

 Here are the requisite Terminal commands for installation of these peripheral modules (in this order):

 python3 -m pip install citipy

+python3 -m pip install holoviews

 python3 -m pip install hvplot